renikita/Synclet/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Eclipse Public License 2.0 (EPL-2.0).
 See the `LICENSE` file for details.

 ---